enamulhasan248/LedgerSync-A-Smart-Crypto-Finance-Dashboard/README.md

 - **Interactive Charts:** Dynamic price history charts with adjustable timeframes (24h, 7d, etc.).
 - **User Dashboard:** Personalized view with portfolio tracking and watchlist management.
 - **Secure Authentication:** JWT-based authentication system.
+- **Personalized Watchlist:** Users can "star" assets to create a custom monitoring feed.
+- **Set Alert:** Users can set an alert for a specific asset that they are targeting to buy or sell once it reaches the targeted price point.
+The system will alert the user with a notification.

 ## Tech Stack